TruncatedDinoSour/armour/doc/d/pDB-1.md

 There's no other structure for it.

+#### Connection address

+Here are the supported connection address formats for pDB:

+-   `pdb://host.name:port/database?v=?` - No authentication connection to a database
+    -   Required authentication layers: None
+-   `mpdb://user@host.name:port/database?v=?` - Multi-user server pDB connection to a database
+    -   If value of `Connect` is only `mpdb://host.name:port/database?v=?` it means 'Connect with your own user and password'
+    -   Required authentication layers: User password, user secret
+-   `tmpdb://user@host.name:port/database?v=?` - Multi-user server pDB connection to a database, with TOTP
+    -   If value of `Connect` is only `tmpdb://host.name:port/database?v=?` it means 'Connect with your own user, password, and TOTP'
+    -   Required authentication layers: User password, user secret, TOTP
+-   `spdb://host.name:port/database?v=?` - Secure authentication connection to a database
+    -   This connection _will_ require you to pass the database credentials over the pDB connection to use it, usually for servers that may not specifically handle the database on their own, but rather giving a server to store databases on.
+    -   Required authentication layers: Database password, database salt (slt)
+-   `smpdb://user@host.name:port/database?v=?` - Secure multi-user authentication connection to a database
+    -   If value of `Connect` is only `smpdb://host.name:port/database?v=?` it means 'Connect with your own user and password'
+    -   Same as `spdb`, except with added user-based authentication as in `mpdb`
+    -   Required authentication layers: User password, user secret, database password, database salt (slt)
+-   `tsmpdb://user@host.name:port/database?v=?` - Secure multi-user authentication connection to a database, with TOTP
+    -   If value of `Connect` is only `tsmpdb://host.name:port/database?v=?` it means 'Connect with your own user, password, and TOTP'
+    -   Same as `spdb`, except with added user-based authentication as in `mpdb`
+    -   Required authentication layers: User password, user secret, database password, database salt (slt), TOTP

+The `v` parameter is optional, but it is sent over to the server and also gives context for clients.
+The value of `v` should be the database version represented as a string (so version 1 would be `1`, version 0 - `0`, version 731 - `731` and so on).

+Read more about connections in SNAPI documentation.

 ## Crypto check

 The crypto check section is just 196 random bytes that get "compressed" (will usually end up in larger output) using ZSTD,